SAP-archive/cloud-apis-virtual-event/exercises/01/readme.md

 While the endpoints are presented differently, there's enough information to get going, especially when combined with the authentication information on the previous page.

 :point_right: In the same way as you've just done, now select the [Use REST APIs to Manage Queues and Queue Subscriptions](https://help.sap.com/viewer/bf82e6b26456494cbdd197057c09979f/Cloud/en-US/00160292a8ed445daa0185589d9b43c5.html) section and note that you're presented with a similar collection of information - an authentication section and a link to the actual [management APIs](https://help.sap.com/doc/75c9efd00fc14183abc4c613490c53f4/Cloud/en-US/rest-management-messaging.html).

-:point_right: Take a moment to [stare](https://langram.org/2019/04/08/es6-reduce-and-pipe/) at the information presented for all the endpoints here.
+Take a moment to [stare](https://langram.org/2019/04/08/es6-reduce-and-pipe/) at the information presented for all the endpoints here.

 :point_right: Like in the previous steps, before finishing with this step, make sure you've spent a minute or two looking at the detail of the authentication requirements here.

 ## Summary

-At this point you're ...

-## Questions

-1. ...
+At this point you should be comfortable and familiar enough with how SAP Cloud Platform APIs are presented and documented, and know the sort of information to expect to see.